karrot-dev/karrot-frontend/CONTRIBUTE.md

 +-<component>.styl               styles
 ```

-To add a component-page, execute `gulp page --name <component>`.
-In comparison to the above, it adds some default routing configuration.
+To add a component that already includes a route definition (URL), execute `gulp page --name <component>`.

-### Add routes
-Follow *Add components* first to create your page component.
-In the config section you can use the `hookProvider` to create a new hook to handle rerouting.
-The method `hookProvider.setup("targetState", { authenticated: true, anonymous: "login" });` can handle different behaviours for an authenticated ("loggedIn") and anonymous state.

 ### Add directives
 If you need to add a directive place it as a separate file in your component folder.
 Name the file like `<component>.<directives name or job>.js`, for example `home.logout.js`.
 Define it in `<component>.js`, then.